This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The guidance also establishes who is liable and for what: ordinary consumers are not liable under the Rule for what they say in reviews.
 Influencers are liable if they lie.
 Those in the business of creating fake reviews are liable.
 And enablers of fake reviews, like advertising and public relations companies and reputation management companies, are liable.

 The FAQs provide important guidance on the scope of the exemption created by Section 465.2(d) of the Rule, which carves out from the prohibition on the procurement of fake reviews those reviews that appear on a website or platform as a result of the business merely hosting the reviews.
 The guidance clarifies that the retailer does not have a duty to investigate whether the reviews are legitimate so long as it is not buying or writing the reviews.
 This is true even if the retailer is soliciting or aggregating the reviews.
 However, a business can be liable “if it wrote or created fake or false reviews or if it purchased consumer reviews that it knew or should have known were false” (emphasis added).
-Further, putting testimonials on its website is considered merely “hosting” reviews, so if those testimonials are fake or false, the business could be liable.
+Further, putting testimonials on its website is not considered merely “hosting” reviews, so if those testimonials are fake or false, the business could be liable.

 Moreover, while the guidance makes clear that the rule does not impose a general duty for businesses to investigate whether each consumer review of its products is fake or false, it also states that “sometimes there may be clear indications that purchased reviews are likely to be fake or false, in which case failing to investigate may trigger liability under the ‘should have known’ standard.”
 As an example of such a “should have known” situation is where a business hires a third party to generate reviews by providing free samples of its products to consumers.
 “The business would likely be on notice that resulting reviews are likely fake or false if, for example, the reviews appear so quickly after purchase that it’s doubtful they reflect real experiences with the product, an unusually large number of reviews appear in a very short period of time, or they refer to the wrong product.”